player-ui/rfcs/player/0000-AsyncNodePlugin-API-Updates.md

 To simplify this and reduce setup steps, the `AsyncNodePluginPlugin` class can be removed and its features can be moved to `AsyncNodePlugin` so that there are no references across plugins.

-`AsyncNodePlugin` can have its list of plugins removed for now to reduce options in the constructor.
+`AsyncNodePlugin` can have its list of plugins removed to reduce options in the constructor.

 ## Changes to the AsyncNodePlugin Hooks